ocaml/ocaml.org/data/planet/mirage/organized-chaos-managing-randomness.md

 page</a> about this, which is a nice starting point.
 Some of the highlights:</p>
 <p>The first public release of Netscape's original SSL, version 2.0, was
-<a href="http://prng.net/faq/netscape-ssl/">broken</a> several months after its release.
+<a href="http://prng.net/faq/netscape-ssl/ - [404 Not Found]">broken</a> several months after its release.
 The weakness
 was in initializing the RNG with the current time, the process ID and the parent process ID of the browser.
 The time stamp can be guessed to a certain precision, leaving only its sub-second part and the two PIDs unknown.
 This relatively small